dotnet/docs/docs/azure/sdk/resource-management.md

 ### Additional Documentation

-If you are migrating from the old SDK to this preview, check out this [Migration guide](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/resourcemanager/Azure.ResourceManager/docs/MigrationGuide.md).
+If you're migrating from the old SDK to this preview, check out this [Migration guide](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/resourcemanager/Azure.ResourceManager/docs/MigrationGuide.md).

-For more information on Azure SDK, please refer to [this website](https://azure.github.io/azure-sdk/).
+For more information on Azure SDK, see [Azure SDK Releases](https://azure.github.io/azure-sdk/).